 1. Check Your Credit Score

 This is not your typical credit score.
 First, some generic, online, credit score providers may not be accurate.
 Secondly, mortgages use a tougher algorithm when scoring resulting in a generally lower score.
 What you should do is spend about $60 and get your actual mortgage credit score or talk to a mortgage broker.
 Ideally, this should be at least 6 months before the time you intend to get the house.
-You can use that time to pay off any debt you may have or correct anything that is impacting your credit score negatively (does not include students loans, regular credit purchases, etc).
+You can use that time to pay off any debt you may have or correct anything that is impacting your credit score negatively (does not include student loans, regular credit purchases, etc).
 For the best interest rates, try to maintain a score of above 740.

 2. Get Prequalified

 Prequalified means granting your lender access to your credit information to shop for credit offers, in this case, a mortgage.
 This is to allow the lender to determine the home value you can afford and prequalify you for that amount.
-If the lender requires a hard credit pull done, they will always ask for your permission.
+If the lender requires a hard credit pull, they will always ask for your permission.
 The same is not required for a soft credit pull.

 The metric in use for prequalification is the Debt-To-Income (DTI) ratio.
 For a Qualified Mortgage (loans that have stable features that make it more likely that you will be able to afford your loan), the Front End and Back End DTI are around 31% and 43% maximums.
 The preferred values are 28% and 36%.